 But in the wake of the stock market crash and the Great Depression, Congress passed the Banking Act of 1935, which made the Board the center of power in the Federal Reserve System.
 Its seven Governors, plus five of the 12 Reserve Bank presidents serving on a rotating basis, became the Federal Open Market Committee (FOMC) and gained the authority to buy and sell U.S. government securities on the open market.
 The Act also gave the Board the power to set minimum legal reserve requirements, within a certain range, for member commercial banks and to fix the discount rate that the Reserve Banks charged member banks for loans.
 In addition, the Act removed the Secretary of the Treasury and his deputy, the Comptroller of the Currency, from the Board of Governors.

-Challenges to the Fed's newly minted independence arose during World War II when the Fed committed to a low-interest rate peg on government bonds at Treasury's request in 1942.
+Challenges to the Fed's ability to independently set monetary policy arose during World War II when the Fed committed to a low-interest rate peg on government bonds at the Treasury's request in 1942.
 This allowed the federal government to finance the war with cheaper debt.
 But support of government debt required the Fed to relinquish control of its portfolio size and the money supply.
 After the war, the conflict escalated between the Fed and the Treasury over which agency should control monetary policy.

 The dispute came to a head when the Treasury directed the central bank to maintain the interest-rate peg after the Korean War started in 1950.
 President Truman wanted to protect the value of war bonds, while the Fed wanted to contain inflationary pressures caused, in part, by the war.
 Many members of the FOMC understood that the low peg on interest rates would produce excessive monetary expansion and inflation.
 These events led to the Treasury-Federal Reserve Accord of 1951.
 Details from the era provide insight into the Fed's effort to resist inflationary pressures by raising short-term interest rates while the Treasury wanted lower interest rates, a recurring tension in later decades (Hetzel and Leach 2001).

 The Accord eliminated the Fed's obligation to monetize the Treasury's debt at a fixed rate, allowing the Fed to conduct monetary policy by varying the size of its balance sheet.
-This is essential to central bank independence and a cornerstone of Federal Reserve monetary policy.
+This is a cornerstone of the Fed's independent monetary policy.

 A significant test of the Fed's ability to maintain independence occurred in the late 1970s and 1980s, when then Federal Reserve Chairman Paul Volcker took widely unpopular measures to reduce monetary accommodation that had led to high and persistent inflation.
 These measures contributed, in part, to the significant recession of 1981-82, but they brought about lower rates of inflation and, not long after, the economy experienced a sustained period of growth.
 The Fed's actions during this period helped to solidify its independence and its credibility to pursue price stability.

-Credit policy is a form of fiscal policy and has distributional or public finance consequences that can put at risk the central bank independence that leads to effective monetary policy (Goodfriend 2012, Lacker 2011).
-For this reason, the Richmond Fed has advocated limiting Fed purchases to Treasury debt, leaving fiscal decisions to Congress, which is subject to public review and the checks and balances of the political system (Broaddus and Goodfriend 2001).
-Richmond Fed President Jeffrey Lacker cited these arguments in his dissents against the Fed's agency debt purchases and swap agreements to support foreign currency lending during the 2008-2009 recession (Lacker 2011, Lacker 2012a, Lacker 2012b, Lacker 2012c).
+Credit policy is a form of fiscal policy and has distributional or public finance consequences that can put monetary policy independence at risk (Goodfriend 2012, Lacker 2011).
+Moreover, the ability to conduct credit policy is inessential to the Fed's core monetary policy mission and can potentially contribute to financial instability (Halton and Lacker 2014).
+For these reasons, Richmond Fed economists have advocated limiting Fed purchases to Treasury debt, leaving fiscal decisions to Congress, which is subject to public review and the checks and balances of the political system (Broaddus and Goodfriend 2001).
+Richmond Fed President Jeffrey Lacker cited these arguments in his dissents against the Fed's agency debt holdings and swap agreements to support foreign currency lending during and after the 2008-2009 recession (Lacker 2011, Lacker 2012a, Lacker 2012b, Lacker 2012c, Lacker 2014, Lacker and Weinberg 2014).

 Additionally, the extension of credit to specific firms under lending facilities operated by both the Fed and the Treasury during the financial crisis blurred the distinction between the responsibilities of those two institutions.
 Those measures arguably have bolstered the case for a formal "credit accord" that would spell out which actions should be undertaken by the Fed and which should be performed by the Treasury (Lacker 2009).